 Warning: The content below contains spoilers for Game of Thrones and some foul language.

 To deal with my deep and intense sadness resulting from a lack of a new Game of Thrones season in 2018 I decided to make a shiny app available at this link https://alval.shinyapps.io/got_shiny/.
 The app creates a network of the characters based on number of times a single character speaks another characters name using the TV scripts.

 The top left corner of the app provides links to a Description and About page.
 Code is readily available through links on the About page in the app.
 This project was mostly a learning experience so I could teach myself

 In addition to the shiny app I played with some graphics to summarize the show.
-With the Game of Thrones TV scripts I also created a bar graph to display the number of lines spoken by the top 27 speakers.
+With the Game of Thrones TV scripts I also created a bar graph to display the number of lines spoken from the top 27 characters.

 Unsurprisingly, Tyrion Lannister speaks the most lines in the show up to and including season 7.
 A somewhat more surprising result though, is that Eddard Stark is a top speaking character yet he died in season 1.

 This graphic includes the most frequent words that appear in the Game of Thrones scripts and breaks them into positive and negative sentiment.
 The most frequent negative words used include kill, death, and words stemming from these but in different tenses.
 On the other hand, honor, protect, and free are some of the most commonly used positive words.